DeebotUniverse/docs/docs/advanced/mqtt/json/commands/general.md

   - `code`: Error code; `0` means no error, command was executed successfully
   - `msg`: Description for the error code

-## Set commands
+## Execute commands

-Set commands have different requests, but the response has always the same schema, if not other mentioned.
+Execute commands have different requests, but the response has always the same schema, if not other mentioned.

 ### Response

-Only the `body` object will be described here.
-To get information about the whole response, please refer to [response](#response)
+{%
+   include-markdown "../../../../../include/advanced/mqtt/json/commands/request.md"
+%}

 ```json
 {